pubnub/pubnub-angular2/README.md

   <script src="(pubnub-angular2.js)"></script>
 ```

-You have to register `pubnub.angular2Service` inside `providers` property either in yours ngModule or
+You have to register `Pubnub` inside `providers` property either in yours ngModule or
 ngComponent, this is going to depend on how far do you want to get your Pubnub instance.

 This will make sure that the Pubnub object is available to get injected into your ngComponents,